AnmolSirola/App_Avengers/README.md

 # App_Avengers

-An NFT-MarketPlace where people and list and sell their NFT’s, they can write a description for the nft and set it’s price.
+An NFT MarketPlace where people and list and sell their NFT’s, they can write a description for the nft and set it’s price.
 The uploaded NFT is stored on blockchain using Pinata_Cloud which is a decentralized storage platform that IPFS to store and distribute data in a decentralized and secure way.

 ### Technologies
 - `Solidity` used for writing smart contracts